 The iconic blue plaque, as it exists today, was a relatively late development in the history of the blue plaques scheme.
 Indeed, it was not until about the time of the Second World War that the scheme became known as such: previously it had been called the 'Indication of Houses of Historical Interest in London'.

-The earliest plaques, erected in 1867 by the (Royal) Society of Arts, were made of encaustic ware (by Minton, Hollins & Co.) and were coloured blue.
-Their format – a roundel with the name of the Society of Arts worked into a pattern around the edge – was used consistently by the Society over its 35 years of management.
+The earliest plaques, erected in 1867 by the (Royal) Society of Arts, were made of encaustic ware (by Minton, Hollins and Company) and were coloured blue.
+Their format - a roundel with the name of the Society of Arts worked into a pattern around the edge - was used consistently by the Society over its 35 years of management.

 The earliest surviving example of this type of plaque is that to Napoleon III in King Street, St James’s, erected in 1867.
 The colour in which the Society’s designs were executed, however, was more often brown: the manufacturers found it difficult and expensive to produce blue-coloured plaques.